A CR2 file is a Canon RAW version 2 image file. It’s created by Canon digital cameras and is based on the TIFF file specification.

 What is a CR2 file?

-When you take a photo in RAW with a Canon digital camera, it creates a file with the CR2 extension, which stands for Canon RAW version 2.
+When you take a RAW photo with a Canon digital camera, it creates a file using the CR2 extension.
+CR2 stands for Canon RAW version 2.

 Related: RAW vs. JPEG

 The file is based on the TIFF specifications, which means it’s large, uncompressed, and high-quality.